stridsmaskinerna/QA-Platform-Backend/Doc/DEPLOYMENT.md

 - **Docker & Docker Compose** for containerized deployment

-This setup is designed for a **staging environment** that can be extended for production use and have been tested on [Debian Bookworm](https://www.debian.org/releases/bookworm/).
+This setup is designed for a **staging environment** that can be extended for production use and is currently tested on [Debian Bookworm](https://www.debian.org/releases/bookworm/) see [https://qa.stridsmaskinerna.online/](https://qa.stridsmaskinerna.online/).

 ---